Adrian Miller | Insights from Industry Leaders

 Deputy Vice-President of Indigenous Engagement at Central Queensland University

 He recently sat down with Ccentric consultant, Pam Lubrainschik to discuss leading aboriginal engagement in academia and his thoughts on telehealth.
-Some of the questions they discussed include:

 What made you gravitate towards academia?

 It was almost by chance that I stumbled across a position.
 It was sort of semi-government, semi-university, and was a program that was funded from the government to support indigenous students in higher education, but it was not operating very well under a government administration.
 The government knew that there was a gap in the kind of way that it was administered, and that it required someone to have an insight into undergraduate programs at higher education.
 So, I just stumbled across it really, someone asked me if I was looking for work and at the time I had just finished my degree and said absolutely it sounds interesting, I’ll have a go.